 Feats of Clay

-From 6 August - 2 September 2018, Japan House has on display 'A Very Large Oval Nazuna Vase' by Japanese ceramicist and sculptor HOSONO Hitomi.
+In September 2018, Japan House had on display 'A Very Large Oval Nazuna Vase' by Japanese ceramicist and sculptor Hosono Hitomi.

 Hosono’s works of art are well known for their intricate botanical designs and leaves sculpted on bowls and vases.
 Each leaf is carefully sculpted into a mould and slowly applied to a hand-thrown base.
 Hosono Hitomi's art can be defined as a bridge uniting British porcelain techniques and Japanese attention to detail together with a sense of the spiritual presence of the worker during the making process.

 Often the memories we bring from childhood are carved in our subconscious being.
 This thought perfectly relates to Hosono’s creative evolution.

 Hosono Hitomi at work.
 Images courtesy of Adrian Sassoon, London

 Currently London-based, Hosono Hitomi was born in 1976 in Tajimi, Gifu Prefecture, an area well-known in Japan for its rich heritage in ceramics.
 As the daughter of rice farmers, and granddaughter of a plaster and ceramic worker, Hosono spent much of her childhood surrounded by tiles, pottery and rice fields.